dashingsoft/pyarmor/docs/pytransform.rst

 .. function:: check_armored(*args)

-   Return 1 if all the functions in the args are obfuscated.
+   Return True if all the functions in the args are obfuscated.

-   Return 0 if any of them is not obfuscated.
+   Return False if any of them is not obfuscated.

-   Return -1 for unknown error.

    .. note:: New in v6.6.2